 12. Student Group funds (non-fundraised) may not be used for tips.
 If a group has fundraised for an activity, they can use those funds to pay for tips provided it is no more than 20% of the total cost.

 13. To get reimbursement for tips, student would need to provide the original receipt showing the total cost and the amount that was provided as a tip.

 1. The Office of Student Affairs has the ability create a fundraising website for student group fundraisers.

-2. Office of Student Affairs must approve all logos.
+2. UMB Marketing and the Office of Student Affairs must approve all logos.

 3. When the Student Group is ready to start fundraising, it is the group’s responsibility to contact a vendor for a price quote.

 4. When the student group is ready to create a fundraising website, the group must fill out this form in order to provide item, price, sizing, image, and any other relevant information to OSA.
 Please reach out to Adam Esselman once the form has been completed or if you have any questions.